sabamdarif/termux-desktop/README.md

 >NOTE: This only works on Termux

->NOTE: A Fresh Desktop Install Is Always Best / Recommended
+>NOTE: A Fresh Install Is Always Recommended / Best

 ## Steps: